AP3 VERIFICATION AND TEST SITES

 This test phase is planned to last for about 2 months and is expected to be performed in our workshop in The Hague or at Breda International Airport where the aircraft will be manufactured.

 These tests consist of mainly taxi tests.
 The ground test phase lasts about 1.5 months.
 These tests are being performed at an airfield with paved runways in the Netherlands, most likely at Breda International Airport.

 Low wind test site

 Following the ground tests, the aircraft is commissioned for flight testing at a low wind site.
 The flight envelope will slowly be expanded and its aerodynamics are identified.
 Low wind site testing lasts for about 3 months.
-A suitable low wind test site with paved runways is currently still to be found and determined.
-Do you have any suggestions?
-Please contact us.
+A suitable low wind test site with paved runways is currently still to be determined.

 High wind test site

 At the high wind test site, the aircraft, the launch and land platform and the ground station will be integrated and tested together as a whole system.
 For the high wind testings that are planned to span over a 2 year period, we will be using E.ON’s demonstration site for Airborne Wind Energy concepts in Ireland.
 Ampyx Power’s system will be amongst the first to be tested at the proposed research and development site.
 E.ON has extensive experience in developing wind energy sites and will be closely involved in our test programs.